 2. Community Sports Development (20 credits)

-3. Issues and Leadership in Physical Education (20 credits)
+3. Critical Issues in Physical Education (20 credits)

 Where will I study?

-- University Campus Barnsley, Church Street, Barnsley, S70 2AN
+- Church Street campus, Church Street, Barnsley, S70 2AN

-- Barnsley College (Honeywell Site), The Sports Centre, Honeywell Lane, Barnsley, S75 1BP
+- Honeywell campus, The Sports Centre, Honeywell Lane, Barnsley, S75 1BP

 What equipment will I need?